JAMAICA ACKEE AND SALTFISH TASTE AND RECIPE

 ACKEE AND SALTFISH RECIPE FROM SCRATCH

-The Jamaica national dish recipe is a Caribbean breakfast favorite for many West Indians, but also can be eaten for brunch, lunch, or dinner meals.
-Popular with vegetarians it is a type of Spanish and so contains many health benefits.
+The Jamaica national dish recipe is a Caribbean breakfast favorite for many West Indians and can be eaten for brunch, lunch, or dinner meals.
+Popular with vegetarians, it is a type of Spanish and so contains many health benefits.

 FRESH ACKEE FROM THE TREE PREPPING INSTRUCTION

 Our authentic Ackee and saltfish recipe below features the canned ackee cooking method.
-Ackees that are picked fresh from its tree are removed (husked) from the reddish pink soft outer shell before the black ackee seed stems are removed.
-Upon removal of the black seeds, a thin flaky leaf like substance is removed from within the inner core of each ackee fruit.
-After been washed and cleaned with cold water, the fresh ackees are place in boiling water for 30 minutes until cooked.
-Once fully cooked, the water is drained and the cooked ackee is set aside to begin the cooking instruction provided below.
+Ackees picked fresh from its tree are removed (husked) from the reddish-pink soft outer shell before the black ackee seed stems are removed.
+Upon removing the black seeds, a thin flaky leaf-like substance is removed from each ackee fruit's inner core.
+After been washed and cleaned with cold water, the fresh ackees are placed in boiling water for 30 minutes until cooked.
+Once fully cooked, the water is drained, and the cooked Ackee is set aside to begin the cooking instruction provided below

 1 canned ackee fruit